Review of the Great Second Studio Album "Dead or Dreaming" by Canadian Band Into Eternity

 Shallow starts with some acoustic guitar before getting heavy.
 The song is about a person having disillusioned thoughts and being a pathological liar.
 The pre-chorus and Tim Roth’s uttering of the word “shallow” are the best part of this song.
 He also says the word shallow while growling.
 I don’t even want to listen to Chris Barnes after hearing vocals like this.
 The acoustic part followed by the repetition of the pre-chorus sounds like an early version of the band In Flames.
 Then the song ends with a very long uttering of the word shallow as Tim Roth shows his vocal range without any overexertion.

 The Song "Distant Pale Future"

 Elysium Dream and Selling God are Two Good Songs With Opposite Lyrical Themes

 Elysium Dream is a song about a person that feels like there is no point to his life.
 He feels that everyone is a bad situation and that the only way out of this coldness, deafening silence, and misery is the end of life.
+However the beginning of that song has an interesting start because of the exotic acoustic guitar sound.
+Canadians have become an interesting bunch of people using that twin guitar sound.
 The next song called Selling God is actually more positive because it encourages others to follow in the footsteps of GOD and HE is the only one who can restore balance to our lives and make us whole.
 Those that have lost direction really haven’t lost their life but they were in disarray before their life was saved.